lukemunsch/chichen-itza/README.md

 ### Travel + tourism

-* The two sections are layered on top of the background image which is a key construct of Chichén-Itzá, the observatory
+* The two sections are layered on top of the background image which is a key construct of Chichén-Itzá, the observatory.
 * The two text sections blocked off in color are designed to overlap depending on the size of the screen.
 * They are styled in the outset border to appear tiered.
 * the header is also in the same color scheme and will centralise above the blocks when the screen is smaller than 700 pixels.

 ### Footer